RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 samples = audio_sensor.get_microphone_data()
 ```

+Other sensors will have functions specific to their data channels.

 Now that we have access to our data, the possibilities are limitless.
 Here is a short pyplot example showing the audio data:
 ```python
 import matplotlib.pyplot as plt